Henry Rainsford Hulme: New Zealand 1948–1954

 In 1947 an advertisement was placed in numerous newspapers in the British Commonwealth.
 It was dated 30 May 1947 and invited applications for the position of Rector at Canterbury University College in New Zealand.
 Hulme's name was put forward for this position.
 On 25 November 1947, Hulme was offered the position and on 22 December he sent a telegraph stating: "Confirm acceptance – expect to sail late June – Hulme."
 Before Hulme left for New Zealand he was given a Doctor of Science (ScD) by Gonville and Caius College.

 Hulme and his family left England on 30 August 1948 heading to New Zealand so that he could take up the position of the first Rector of Canterbury University College.
 They arrived in New Zealand on 13 October and were welcomed by staff at CUC on 16 October 1948 at a party thrown for him.
-Soon after his arrival Dr Hulme alienated many of his colleagues at CUC by voting against his own College Council regarding the site of a proposed School of Forestry.
+Soon after his arrival, Hulme alienated many of his colleagues at CUC by voting against his own College Council regarding the site of a proposed School of Forestry.
 His relationship with the college deteriorated steadily as other issues arose until finally, in mid-March 1954, he was asked by his colleagues to resign.
-A vote of no confidence in the Rector was held on 3 March 1954, and Hulme formally handed in his resignation on 4 March, with it being accepted on 15 March.
+A vote of no confidence in the rector was held on 3 March 1954, and Hulme formally handed in his resignation on 4 March, with it being accepted on 15 March.
 Hulme's resignation stated that he would stay in the position until 1 January 1955.

+In 1953, Hulme was awarded the Queen Elizabeth II Coronation Medal.

 On 22 June 1954, Hulme's 15-year-old daughter Juliet and her school friend Pauline Parker murdered Pauline's mother, Honorah Mary Parker, in the hills of Victoria Park, Cashmere.
-(See: Parker-Hulme).
 In the face of his daughter's arrest and the ensuing scandal, Hulme requested and was granted an early leave from the college, after which he returned to England.